OnePageCRM/OnePageCRM.github.io/_posts/2018-07-12-api-tutorial.md

 <a href="https://app.onepagecrm.com/api/v3/contacts/5b322ca19007ba2289b3c931/notes.json" target="_blank">https://app.onepagecrm.com/api/v3/contacts/5b322ca19007ba2289b3c931/notes.json</a>.
 In typical RESTful fashion, a `GET` request will display all our notes for this contact while a `POST` request will create a new note.
 Notice that in this request I have hard coded in the contact id.
 You can find Jane Doe’s id by making a `GET` request to the contacts endpoint.

 Here is the contents of a shell file that automates this entire process from audio file to Note in OnePageCRM which I have saved as `speech_to_onepagecrm.sh`.
-Note that I am using CURL here but you could use your prefered way of interacting with web services or even one of our client libraries.
+Note that I am using CURL here but you could use your preferred way of interacting with web services or even one of our client libraries.

 <div class="text-align: center">
     <img src="/img/api-tutorial/speech_sh.png" alt="" class="img-responsive"